Employment discrimination against a person because of the individual’s disability is unlawful under federal and Colorado law.

 The Americans with Disabilities Act of 1990 [ADA], as amended by the ADA Amendments Act of 2008, is a federal law prohibiting discrimination against qualified individuals with a disability.

-The ADA requires an employer to make reasonable accommodations to the disability of a qualified individual with a disability.
+This law requires an employer to reasonably accommodate the disability of a qualified individual with a disability.
 The ADA applies to employers with 15 or more employees, labor organizations, and employment agencies.

-The Colorado Anti-Discrimination Act [CADA] prohibits employment discrimination based on disability.
-CADA applies to employers with one or more employees.Discriminatory Actions
+The Colorado Anti-Discrimination Act prohibits employment discrimination based on disability.
+This law applies to employers with one or more employees.Discriminatory Actions

-Unlawful discrimination against a qualified individual on the basis of disability includes:
+Unlawful discrimination against a qualified individual based on disability includes an employer:

-Discriminating in job application procedures, hiring, advancement, discharge, compensation, job training, and other terms, conditions, and privileges of employment,
+- Discriminating in job application procedures, hiring, advancement, discharge, compensation, job training, and other terms and employment conditions.

-Limiting, segregating, or classifying an applicant or employee in a way that adversely affects the opportunities or status of such applicant or employee because of the disability of the indidivual
+- Limiting, segregating, or classifying an applicant or employee to adversely affect the opportunities of a person because of the individual’s disability.

-Denying employment opportunities to an applicant or employee who is an otherwise qualified individual with a disability, if such denial is based on the need of such of the employer to make a reasonable accommodation to the physical or mental impairments of the employee or applicant;
+- Denying employment opportunities to an applicant or employee who is an otherwise qualified individual with a disability, if such denial is based on the employer's need to reasonably accommodate the physical or mental impairments of the employee or applicant.

-Improper pre-employment inquiries to applicants concerning disability issues and/or unlawful pre-employment medical examination requirements.
+- Improperly conducting pre-employment inquiries to applicants about disability issues and or unlawful pre-employment medical examination requirements.

-A reasonable accommodation may include job restructuring, part-time or modified work schedules, reassignment to a vacant position, acquisition or modification of equipment or devices, appropriate modifications of examinations, training materials or policies, the provision of qualified readers or interpreters, and other similar accommodations for individuals with disabilities.Retaliation
+Reasonable accommodation may include job restructuring, part-time or modified work schedules, reassignment to a vacant position, acquisition or modification of equipment or devices, and a wide range of other similar accommodations for individuals with disabilities.Retaliation

-An employer cannot retaliate against a person for requesting and/or receiving a reasonable employment accommodation to a disability.
-The ADA prohibits coercion, intimidation, threats, or interference with any individual:
+An employer cannot retaliate against a person for complaining about disability discrimination or requesting and or receiving a reasonable employment accommodation.

-An employer may not subject an employee to harassment or a hostile work environment because of the person’s disability.Conclusion
+An employer may not subject an employee to harassment or a hostile work environment because of a person’s disability.Conclusion